fli-iam/shanoir-ng/README.md

    `SHANOIR_KEYCLOAK_USER`/`SHANOIR_KEYCLOAK_PASSWORD' (default is `admin`/`&a1A&a1A`)
 3. go to the **shanoir-ng** realm
 4. create/edit the new user and grant the relevant role (eg. `ROLE_ADMIN`).
-By default, new user accounts are created in Keycloak by the users microservice with temporary passwords, you may reset the password in keycloak's admin interface and receive the new password is by e-mail.
+By default, new user accounts are created in Keycloak by the users' microservice with temporary passwords, you may reset the password in keycloak's admin interface and receive the new password is by e-mail.
 In development, if you do hot have a configured SMTP relay, then you may choose to overide the